vphilipdbg/ShortCourse_2018/00_prerequisites/README.md

 Step 3: To run the notebook, run the following command at the Terminal (Mac/Linux) or Command Prompt (Windows):
 `jupyter notebook`

+### Python
+The installation of Jupyter Notebook takes care of the installation of Python and therefore we do not need to install Python separately.